God of Vengeance: Background

 Born into a Hasidic family, Sholem Asch received a traditional Jewish education.
 Considered the designated scholar of his siblings, his parents dreamed of him becoming a Rabbi and sent him to the town's best cheder.
 There, Asch spent most of his childhood studying the Talmud, and would later study the Bible and the Haggadah on his own time.
 Asch grew up in a majority Jewish town, so he grew up believing Jews were the majority in the rest of the world as well.
 In Kutno, Jews and gentiles mostly got along, barring some tension around religious holidays.

-In his adolescence, after moving from the cheder to the beth midrash, Sholem became aware of major social changes in popular Jewish thinking.
+In his adolescence, after moving from the cheder to the beth midrash, Asch became aware of major social changes in popular Jewish thinking.
 New ideas and the Enlightenment were asserting themselves in the Jewish world.
-At his friend's house, Sholem would explore these new ideas by secretly reading many secular books, which led him to believe himself too worldly to become a Rabbi.
+At his friend's house, Asch would explore these new ideas by secretly reading many secular books, which led him to believe himself too worldly to become a Rabbi.
 At age 17, his parents found out about this "profane" literature and sent him to live with relatives in a nearby village, where he became a Hebrew teacher.
 After a few months there, he received a more liberal education at Włocławek, where he supported himself as a letter writer for the illiterate townspeople.
 It is in Włocławek where he became enamored with the work of prominent Yiddish writer I. L. Peretz.
 It is also where he began writing.
 He attempted to master the short story and wrote in Hebrew.
 What he wrote there would later be revised, translated into Yiddish, and ultimately, launch his career.

-In 1923, Scholem Asch wrote an open letter defending the play following the cast's arrest for obscenity which elaborated on the origins and early success of God of Vengeance.
+In 1923, Asch wrote an open letter defending the play following the cast's arrest for obscenity which elaborated on the origins and early success of God of Vengeance.
 His letter said in part, "I wrote this play when I was twenty-one years of age.
 I was not concerned whether I wrote a moral or immoral play.
 What I wanted to write was an artistic play and a true one.
 In the seventeen years it has been before the public, this is the first time I have had to defend it.
 When the play was first produced, the critics in Germany, Russia, and other countries, said that it was too artistically moral.
 They said that for a man like “Yekel Shepshovitch,” keeper of a brothel, to idealize his daughter, to accept no compromise with her respectability, and for girls like Basha and Raizel, filles de joie, to dream about their dead mother, their home, and to revel in the spring rain, was unnatural."